appcircleio/appcircle-docusaurus/docs/continuous-testing/firebase-test-lab-for-android.md

 ![](<https://cdn.appcircle.io/docs/assets/image (50).png>)

 Select the key format as "JSON" and download the created key.
-We will be using this key for Appcircle to be able to deploy apps to Firebase Test Lab.&#x20;
+We will be using this key for Appcircle to be able to deploy apps to Firebase Test Lab.

 ![](<https://cdn.appcircle.io/docs/assets/image (51).png>)